 Tanya Bretherton tells the moving story of an explosive and unforgettable mystery. - Woman's Day

 Her first book, THE SUITCASE BABY (2018), was shortlisted for the 2018 Ned Kelly Award, the Danger Prize and the Waverley Library 'Nib' Award.
-Her second book will be published in 2019.
+THE SUICIDE BRIDE is her second book.